eparg logo

 Human Behavior and Evolution Society, June 2007, Williamsburg, VA.

-Film screening and discussion of documentary Kindness of strangers, Lynn O’Connor, David S. Wilson, and Herb Gintis.
+Film screening and discussion of documentary Kindness of Strangers, Lynn O'Connor, David S. Wilson, and Herb Gintis.
 P. Richerson (Chair), Kindness in film.
 Symposium.

 For The Kindness of Strangers, a compelling documentary, produced in the wake of the Asian Tsunami, that provides a powerful and moving report into the science of compassion.
 Observational and character driven, the film uses strong personal journeys and leading scientists to provide a unique and ultimately encouraging insight into the mysteries of altruism and the true nature of mankind.
 Broadcast on ABC TV on 20 August 2006.
 2007 winner Science Journalism, Australiam Museum.